 All cases of potential transfusion transmission of disease are investigated.
-When a donor tests positive for a transmissible disease, or if the donor reports a transmissible disease after donating (syphilis and WNV excluded) (either via public health notification or reported to CBS by the donor) a lookback file is opened.
-All previous donations are identified and the hospitals are asked to contact the recipients of these donations to arrange testing.
+When a donor tests positive for a transmissible disease, or if the donor reports a transfusion transmissible disease after donating (even if it is not one that would normally be tested for) a lookback file is opened.
+All previous donations are identified and hospitals are asked to contact the recipients of these donations to arrange testing.
 A traceback is initiated when a recipient is found to have a transmissible disease and it is queried as to whether it could have been from their blood transfusion.
 All blood products that the recipient received are identified by the hospital, and Canadian Blood Services attempts to contact the donors of these products to arrange testing.

-There were 242 lookback files opened in 2013 (124 for donors that tested positive, 113 from public health notification and 5 identified during traceback investigation).
-Of these, 141 were from first time donors who had no previous donations to examine.
-The remaining 101 cases included 6 HIV, 71 HCV, 21 HBV, 1 HTLV and 2 Chagas.
-Of these, 45 cases were closed (all recipients that could be contacted were tested) and 56 cases were still open.
+There were 227 lookback files opened for donations that tested positive in 2014 (129 for donors that tested positive, 93 from public health notification and 5 identified during traceback investigation).
+Of these, 133 were from first time donors which had no previous donations to examine.
+The remaining 94 cases included 7 HIV, 67 HCV, 15 HBV, 2 HTLV and 3 Chagas.
+Of these, 65 cases were closed (all recipients that could be contacted were tested) and 29 cases were still open.
 No cases were associated with transfusion transmission.
-There were 99 traceback cases opened in 2013 (1 HIV, 92 HCV, 5 HBV, and 1 HTLV).
-Of these, 86 were closed (all donors that could be contacted were tested), and 13 remain open.
+There were 90 traceback cases opened in 2014 (4 HIV, 76 HCV, 10 HBV, and 0 HTLV).
+Of these, 65 were closed (all donors that could be contacted were tested), and 25 remain open.
 There were no cases associated with transfusion transmission.